legetz/luhn-lambda/readme.md

 Validation and control key generation for credit cards (and more) using Luhn algorithm.

 Project utilises Terraform (v1.0.9) for provisioning cloud resources.
-Powered by TypeScript, ESlint, Prettier and Husky.
+Powered by TypeScript, ESlint, Prettier, Jest and Husky.

 ## What gets provisioned?